Advanced Neuroimaging Biomarkers

 Changes in Hippocampal volume

-Hippocampal atrophy is the most important imaging-derived biomarker in Alzheimer’s disease, commonly used in both research and clinical trials.
-(14) The QMENTA platform offers tools for volumetric quantification of hippocampal subfields, including hi-resolution hippocampal image quantification.
+Hippocampal atrophy is a key imaging-derived biomarker in Alzheimer's disease, utilized in research and clinical trials.
+The QMENTA platform provides tools for volumetric quantification of hippocampal subfields, enabling high-resolution image analysis.
+(14)

 Resting state fMRI seed-based connectivity measures

-Resting state fMRI have been shown as a reliable biomarker for characterization of AD and and the AD-related dementia, such as Mild Cognitive Impairment.
-The default mode network is one of the commonly affected areas of the brain.
-QMENTA’s seed-based analysis tools allow identification of the changes in the DMN’s resting state connectivity.
+A reliable biomarker for characterizing Alzheimer's Disease (AD) and related dementia like Mild Cognitive Impairment, with the default mode network commonly affected.
+QMENTA's seed-based analysis tools enable identification of changes in the DMN's resting state connectivity.

 Resting state fMRI non-connectivity physiological maps